connormarrs/academic-math-site/_seminar/seminar.md

 Welcome to the **Student Analysis Seminar** at UC Santa Barbara!

 In Summer 2025, we’ll explore the phenomenon of measure concentration and the applications of it to functional inequalities, PDE's, geometry, probability, and statistics.
 The main references we'll refer to are
-- Asaf Naor's lecture notes
+- (N) Asaf Naor's lecture notes
-- Michel Ledoux's book *The Concentration of Measure Phenomenon*
+- (L) Michel Ledoux's book *The Concentration of Measure Phenomenon*
-- *Concentration of Measure for the Analysis of Randomised Algorithms* by Devdatt P. Dubhashi & Alessandro Panconesi
+- (DP) *Concentration of Measure for the Analysis of Randomised Algorithms* by Devdatt P. Dubhashi & Alessandro Panconesi

 ---

 ## Location & Time
-We will meet in South Hall 6635 at 12:30PM on Tuesdays.
+Update: We will meet in South Hall 6617 at 11:30AM on Tuesdays.
 After meetings, any lecture notes from the presenter will be linked and posted below.

 ## Schedule